Your Toothpaste Can Kill Your Dog! Here’s Why Human Toothpaste is Toxic for Pets

 With respect to oral health, research has shown that xylitol helps reduce the formation of plaque, inhibits dental cavities, and stimulates the production of saliva in humans.

-Why is Xylitol toxic for dogs?
+Why is Xylitol Toxic for Dogs?

 In both hoomans and dawgies, the level of blood sugar is controlled by the release of insulin from the pancreas.
 Xylitol does not stimulate the release of insulin from the pancreas in humans.
-However, when non-primate species (e.g., a dog) eat something containing xylitol, the xylitol is quickly absorbed into the bloodstream, resulting in a potent release of insulin from the pancreas.
+However, when non-primate species (e.g. a dog) eat something containing xylitol, the xylitol is quickly absorbed into the bloodstream, resulting in a potent release of insulin from the pancreas.
 This rapid release of insulin results in a rapid and profound decrease in the level of blood sugar (hypoglycemia), an effect that occurs within 10-60 minutes of consuming xylitol.
 If left untreated, hypoglycemia can be life-threatening.

-How to detect Xylitol Poisoning?
+How to detect Xylitol Poisoning in Dogs?